spryker/spryker-docs/docs/scos/dev/back-end-development/zed-ui-tables/creating-and-configuring-zed-tables.md

 ---
 title: Creating and configuring Zed tables
-description: This article helps you to get started on working with tables.
+description: This document helps you to get started on working with tables.
 last_updated: Oct 13, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/creating-and-configuring-zed-tables